ChrisDud0257/SSL/README.md

 All the other metrics could use the similar commands.

-## Other issues
+# 3.Other issues
 We also collect some questions that might be asked.
 Please see bellow.

-### 1.How to adjust the performance of SSL in any Generative SR models
+## How to adjust the performance of SSL in any Generative SR models
 If you want to try SSL in your own projects, maybe you need to adjust the following hyper-parameters, the hyper-parameters settings in our paper may not be the best choice in all situations:
  - kernel size search